Top Things to Do in Tunis

 What are the best places to visit in Tunisia?

 Starting from Tunis, don't miss the Medina's winding streets and Zitouna Mosque, the Bardo Museum, and the coastal ruins of Carthage including the Antonine Baths and Byrsa Hill.
-The scenic cliffside town of Sidi Bou Said offers great cafes and Mediterranean views.
+The picturesque cliffside town of Sidi Bou Said offers great cafes and Mediterranean views.
 We recommend spending at least 2-3 days in the Tunis area to see these sites without rushing.

 How do I visit the Bardo Museum in Tunis?